mtm-x/TwoConnectedTanks/README.md

 # TwoConnectedTanks

-This repository contains the executables and dependent libraries required to run the model.
-The model is downloaded from the provided link for the OpenModelica GUI screen task.
+This repository is part of the OpenModelica GUI screening task.
+It contains the executables and dependent libraries required to run the model, which was downloaded from the provided link for the task.

 ## Contents